 They knew they wouldn’t succeed if this were just another golf tournament, so they figured out how to make it look unique and professional, rather than like a glorified bake sale.
 They convinced the captain of the fire department and the police chief to take part.
 But these two distinguished gents weren’t enough to generate big-time interest, so they, in turn, convinced some of the local celebrities, including a famous rock musician who lived in the area, to take part.

-When twelve local merchants each offered prices worth a minimum of a thousand dollars to anyone who got a whole in one, the fund-raisers knew that they’d made it.
+When twelve local merchants each offered prices worth a minimum of a thousand dollars to anyone who got a hole in one, the fund-raisers knew that they’d made it.

 From the day they started fund-raising, this group knew what they wanted; over the years, they found out what they were getting; and they changed what they were doing until they got what they wanted.
 Because they adhered to the KFC model, the tournament exceeded its goals in the first year.
 The directors gained feedback from the event and are already looking at a promising “second annual event.”